-POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 802 MIGRANCY VI Migrancy as defined in the Special Populations Section of the Georgia WIC Program Procedures Manual.
-901 RECIPIENT OF ABUSE VI Battering within past 6 months as self-reported, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
+CODE POSTPARTUM NON-BREASTFEEDING WOMEN PRIORITY MICDANOV VI 802 MIGRANCY Migrancy as defined in the Special Populations Section of the Georgia WIC Program Procedures Manual.
+VI 901 RECIPIENT OF ABUSE VI Battering within past 6 months as self-reported, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
 Battering refers to violent assaults on women.
-902 POSTPARTUM, NON-BREASTFEEDING WOMAN WITH LIMITED ABILITY TO MAKE FEEDING DECISIONS AND/OR PREPARE FOOD IV Woman who is assessed to have limited ability to make appropriate feeding decisions and/or prepare food.
-Examples may include: mental disability / delay and/or mental illness such as clinical depression (diagnosed by a physician or licensed psychologist) physical disability which restricts or limits food preparation abilities current use of or history of abusing alcohol or other drugs Document: The women's specific limited abilities in the participant's health record.
-903 Foster Care IV Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months. • ENVIRONMENTAL TOBACCO SMOKE EXPOSURE VI Environmental tobacco smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
+902 POSTPARTUM, NON-BREASTFEEDING WOMAN WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD IV Woman who is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
+Examples include, but are not limited to: Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
+Mental illness, including clinical depression diagnosed, documented, or reported by a physician or psychologist or someone working under a physician's orders, or as self-reported by applicant/participant.
+Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
+Physical disability to a degree which limits food preparation abilities. < 17 years of age.
+Document: The women's specific limited abilities in the participant's health record.
+903 FOSTER CARE IV Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.
+904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE VI Environmental Tobacco Smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.